vimallen/allend/catalogue-eighteen/index.md

 <figure><img src="../images/cover-CAT12-2ndEd.jpg" alt="catalogue 12 cover"><figcaption>1997 Catalogue 12</figcaption></figure>
 The first Andy Thornton book I worked on was Catalogue 12, which took two years to produce and was published in 1997.
 I sometimes find it hard to believe that there was a time when the only way to create images was on film.
 There were twice-daily deliveries and collections by the processing lab and whole days would be lost if the test shots were not approved.

+I spent the first week in the in-house photography studio, wearing a paper protective suit, polishing brass fittings.
+Happy days.

+But back to design matters.

+Over the next few editions there were very few major changes made to the structure of the document.
+More content tended to be simply shoehorned into pages.
+As so often happens, the personality of the catalogue was lost.

 <figure><img src="../images/ATCAT17-344-345.jpg" alt="catalogue 17 spread carvings"><figcaption>Catalogue 17: Carvings</figcaption></figure>

 <figure><img src="../images/CAT18-408-409.jpg" alt="catalogue 18 spread carvings"><figcaption>Catalogue 18: Carvings</figcaption></figure>